Planning and operations guide

 A security policy defines the desired configuration of your workloads and helps ensure compliance with company or regulatory security requirements.
 In Defender for Cloud, you can define policies for your Azure subscriptions, which can be tailored to the type of workload or the sensitivity of data.

-- Security policy: an Azure Policy that determines which controls are monitored and recommended by Defender for Cloud, or use Azure Policy to create new definitions, define additional policies, and assign policies across management groups.
+Security policy: an Azure Policy that determines which controls are monitored and recommended by Defender for Cloud.
+You can also use Azure Policy to create new definitions, define more policies, and assign policies across management groups.

-- Pricing tier: with or without Microsoft Defender for Cloud's enhanced security features, which determine which Defender for Cloud features are available for resources in scope (can be specified for subscriptions and workspaces using the API).
+Pricing tier: with or without Microsoft Defender for Cloud's Defender plans, which determine which Defender for Cloud features are available for resources in scope (can be specified for subscriptions and workspaces using the API).

-Specifying a security contact will ensure that Azure can reach the right person in your organization if a security incident occurs.
+Specifying a security contact ensures that Azure can reach the right person in your organization if a security incident occurs.
 Read Provide security contact details in Defender for Cloud for more information on how to enable this recommendation.

 Security policies definitions and recommendations

 Defender for Cloud automatically creates a default security policy for each of your Azure subscriptions.
-You can edit the policy in Defender for Cloud or use Azure Policy to create new definitions, define additional policies, and assign policies across Management Groups (which can represent the entire organization, a business unit in it etc.), and monitor compliance to these policies across these scopes.
+You can edit the policy in Defender for Cloud or use Azure Policy to create new definitions, define more policies, and assign policies across management groups.
+Management groups can represent the entire organization or a business unit within the organization.
+You can monitor policy compliance across these management groups.

 Data collection and storage

-Defender for Cloud uses the Log Analytics agent – this is the same agent used by the Azure Monitor service – to collect security data from your virtual machines.
-Data collected from this agent will be stored in your Log Analytics workspace(s).
+Defender for Cloud uses the Log Analytics agent and the Azure Monitor Agent to collect security data from your virtual machines.
+Data collected from this agent is stored in your Log Analytics workspaces.

-When automatic provisioning is enabled in the security policy, the Log Analytics agent (for Windows or Linux) is installed on all supported Azure VMs, and any new ones that are created.
-If the VM or computer already has the Log Analytics agent installed, Defender for Cloud will leverage the current installed agent.
-The agent's process is designed to be non-invasive and have very minimal impact on VM performance.
+When automatic provisioning is enabled in the security policy, the data collection agent is installed on all supported Azure VMs and any new supported VMs that are created.
+If the VM or computer already has the Log Analytics agent installed, Defender for Cloud uses the current installed agent.
+The agent's process is designed to be non-invasive and have minimal effect on VM performance.

 If at some point you want to disable Data Collection, you can turn it off in the security policy.
-However, because the Log Analytics agent may be used by other Azure management and monitoring services, the agent will not be uninstalled automatically when you turn off data collection in Defender for Cloud.
+However, because the Log Analytics agent might be used by other Azure management and monitoring services, the agent won't be uninstalled automatically when you turn off data collection in Defender for Cloud.
 You can manually uninstall the agent if needed.

-To find a list of supported VMs, read the Defender for Cloud frequently asked questions (FAQ).
+To find a list of supported VMs, read the Defender for Cloud common questions.

 A workspace is an Azure resource that serves as a container for data.
 You or other members of your organization might use multiple workspaces to manage different sets of data that is collected from all or portions of your IT infrastructure.

 In the Azure portal, you can browse to see a list of your Log Analytics workspaces, including any created by Defender for Cloud.
-A related resource group will be created for new workspaces.
-Both will follow this naming convention:
+A related resource group is created for new workspaces.
+Resources are created according to this naming convention:

 For workspaces created by Defender for Cloud, data is retained for 30 days.
 For existing workspaces, retention is based on the workspace pricing tier.
 If you want, you can also use an existing workspace.

-If your agent reports to a workspace other than the default workspace, any Microsoft Defender plans providing enhanced security features that you've enabled on the subscription should also be enabled on the workspace.
+If your agent reports to a workspace other than the default workspace, any Defender for Cloud Defender plans that you've enabled on the subscription should also be enabled on the workspace.